taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"But with an outfit made of cuttlefish cloth, you're protected from both the **WORLD GOV** *and* any surface environment on this planet, even the Red Zone.
 The one who wears this outfit will be the most anonymous, the most free, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

-Eireena: **"If you accept this outfit, the High Council begs you to also accept this diplomatic mission.
+Eireena: **"If you accept this outfit, the High Council beg you to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and offer them alliance with the Biononymous.
 In return, we will provide you with everything you need to travel to the Amazon, and the Biononymous will trust you with our collective voice."**

 *--end flashback--*